scuzzydude/asimov/asimov.md

 The security team handles both the physical and digital security of The Foundation.

-One of the main jobs of the security team will be to establish an identification program for pledges that is very difficult to circumvent.
+One of the main jobs of the security team will be to establish an identification program for pledges that is difficult to circumvent.
 This will include deterministic identification of pledges.
 It won't prevent all criminal behavior, but it should prevent the same human from perpetuating multiple acts.

 ### Encyclopedist